 Election Process for Steering Committee Members

-To apply, please review the information below and then fill out this form by October 5th, 2017.
+To apply, please review the information below and then fill out this form.
+We will review applications on a rolling basis, so apply soon for best consideration.

 For elected positions, any student, staff, or faculty members associated with a college or university in California may self-nominate themselves for a steering committee position.
 Only campuses that have hosted CHESC in past years may apply for the Legacy Host campus position.